 To report a disease or for more information, please contact: The Infectious Disease Program Phone: 1-800-660-5853 Fax: 613-345-5777

-Timely reporting of communicable diseases as soon as a suspect case is identified is essential to monitor the health of the community and to provide the basis for preventive action.
+Timely reporting of diseases of public health significance as soon as a suspect case is identified is essential to monitor the health of the community and to provide the basis for preventive action.

 Welcome to the online Reportable Diseases Toolkit for Health Care Professionals!
-The goal of this toolkit is to improve accessibility to credible information on the 67 reportable diseases and to provide it in a format that is quick and easy to use.
+The goal of this toolkit is to improve accessibility to credible information on the 68 designated diseases of public health significance and to provide it in a format that is quick and easy to use.

-The Reportable Diseases poster will be your access point.
+The Reportable Diseases poster or alphabetical list will be your access point.
 Simply click on a disease to open an information sheet that includes: reporting requirements, epidemiology, risk factors, diagnosis and testing, treatment and case

 management, patient fact sheet, and additional resources with links attached.